-However, the instant messaging feature of various job-search apps has enabled one-on-one direct communication between the line manager, recruitment manager, and the candidate.
+However, the instant messaging feature of various iPhone and Android apps for job-search has enabled one-on-one direct communication between the line manager, recruitment manager, and the candidate.
 Candidates raise their queries directly that get answered promptly by the hiring managers.
 Similarly, the dissemination of interview related information has now become a seamless process.
 The ubiquity of mobile phones has led to more avenues for connecting with industry professionals for informational interviews, or for developing contacts, in general.

 2. Apply Anytime From Anywhere!

-Perhaps the most beneficial feature of mobile job-search apps is the ease with which applications can be sent to prospective employers.
+Perhaps the most beneficial feature of mobile career management tool is the ease with which applications can be sent to prospective employers.
 Candidates can send their applications anytime from anywhere!
 Whenever an interesting opportunity is presented, candidates can find out instantly, and apply in less than a minute!
 Many mobile apps also offer in-app resume builders which normally extract candidate information like education, certifications, work experience, etc. from social media profiles on Facebook and LinkedIn to create instant resumes.

 Strategically tailored resumes provide candidates with a huge advantage in standing out in the job market.
 Various apps have been generating on-the-spot comprehensive resume feedback for candidates to tweak their resumes to perfection.
 One such app is the VMock mobile app that delivers real-time resume feedback based on parameters such as impact, functional and soft skills, etc. to strengthen the power of a candidate’s experiences.